 Once the animal has been slaughtered, pH fall in the carcase is irreversible and continues post rigor mortis to a final value, known as ultimate pH, generally within 24 hours of slaughter, depending on the conditions.
 The optimum ultimate pH is below 5.71.
-MSA consumer eating quality tests show lower scores as ultimate pH rises above 5.70.

 Where live animal glycogen levels are very low at slaughter a higher ultimate pH results, which may be accompanied by a dark meat colour.
 This is referred to as dark cutting and is a major industry problem.
-Dark cutting carcases tend to be an indicator of stress to the animal pre-slaughter, but can be a result of other factors such as the chilling process and the age of the animal (meat colour gets darker as the animal ages).
+Extensive consumer research has shown that meat colour itself has no impact on eating quality and has been removed from the MSA model.
+Due to visual appeal, it is still often used as a company specification when carcases are graded.

-Abattoirs have an important role
+Processors have an important role

 In addition to ultimate pH, the rate of pH decline (from around 7.10 at slaughter) in relation to muscle temperature, is of critical importance to eating quality.
 If the temperature fall is rapid and the pH fall slow, carcases will cold shorten, resulting in extremely tough meat.
-If the pH fall is rapid and the temperature fall slow, heat shortening results.
-This also creates slightly tougher and less juicy beef with eating quality problems relating to colour changes, excessive drip loss and lack of improvement with ageing.
-The abattoir has a responsibility to monitor this process.
-Further information about the rate of pH decline can be found in the Tip & Tool - The effect of pH-temperature decline on beef eating quality.
+If the pH fall is rapid and the temperature fall slow, heat toughening results.
+This also creates slightly tougher and less juicy beef, excessive drip loss and lack of improvement with ageing.
+The processor has a responsibility to monitor this process.
+Further information about the rate of pH decline can be found in the Tips & Tools - The effect of pH-temperature decline on beef eating quality.